Counseling Frequently Asked Questions

 During the next two sessions, I spend one session meeting with each partner individually for us to discuss your individual point of view.
 This allows me to get a deeper understanding of your challenges, without feeling like you have to censor yourself.
 I do not share the content of these sessions with your partner.
 However, I do not keep secrets, and if you disclose something that your partner is unaware of and would possibly destabilize your relationship, I will work with you in order to help you disclose this to your partner.

-Usually by the fourth session, we will begin to formulate a treatment plan and establish goals for our work.
+Usually by the fifth session, we will begin to formulate a treatment plan and establish goals for our work.

 On average, most couples experience turmoil or dissatisfaction for 6 years before seeking help.
 That’s a long time!
 So by the time you are calling me, you are ready to jump in and make changes!